Tor vs VPN

 - A good VPN service costs money (~$30-60/year), although it is not very expensive.
 There are also free VPN services, but those have ads.

 And the Winner is?If you just want to surf the web anonymously, then Tor may be sufficient.
-But if you want better privacy protection, enhanced security from hackers, identity thieves and malware, and speed, then a VPN service is likely a better option.
+But if you want better privacy protection, speed, enhanced security from hackers, identity thieves and malware, then a VPN service is likely a better option.